Superconducting order parameter in aperiodic binary systems: Results and discussions

-A natural question appears at this point: does the vertical hopping $t_v$ affect the OP distribution across the QCs?
+A natural question appears at this point: does the vertical hopping $t_v$ affect the OP distribution across the ABSs?
 The answer is yes, it does.
-Here, we show all results for $t_v$ to be equal to either $t_A$ or $t_{B}$.
+Here, we show all results for $t_v$ to be equal to whichever is lower out of $t_A$ or $t_{B}$.
 However, when $t_v$ is very small compared to $t_A$ or $t_{B}$, electron hoppings along the vertical direction will become more restricted.
 This reduced mobility enhances electron localization, which in turn facilitates the formation of Cooper pairs.
 As a result, the superconducting OP increases in magnitude.
-We also discuss the effect of the vertical hopping on the OP in Appendix~\ref{AppendixC}.
+We also discuss the effect of the vertical hopping on the OP in Appendix~\ref{Appendix_2D}.
 On the other hand, if $t_v$ is increased beyond $t_A$ or $t_{B}$, electrons can move more freely in the vertical direction.
 This higher mobility tends to spread out the electrons, making it difficult for the pair formation.
 As a result, the superconducting OP decreases.
-In the extreme case where $t_v$ competes with $t_{A(B)}$ and $U$, the OP is suppressed across the entire QC and can become nearly zero at all sites, indicating that the pair formation phase is lost.
-This consistency across the dimensions suggests the universality of the underlying physical behavior to some extent, regardless of the dimensional extension of the QC structure.
-The behavior of the average OPs with the temperature for the GFQCs are demonstrated in Appendix~\ref{AppendixC}.
-The behaviors of the curves for all GFQCs are almost the same as discussed for $1$D cases, only with a marginal difference in the magnitudes.
+In the extreme case where $t_v$ competes with $t_{A(B)}$ and $U$, the OP is suppressed across the entire ABSs and can become nearly zero at all sites, indicating that the pair formation phase is lost.
+This consistency across the dimensions suggests the universality of the underlying physical behavior to some extent, regardless of the dimensional extension of the ABS structures.
+The behavior of the average OPs with the temperature thermodynamic properties for the $2$D ABSs are demonstrated in Appendix~\ref{Appendix_2D}.
+We avoid further illustrating our results here since the behaviors of the curves for all ABSs are almost the same as discussed for $1$D cases, only with a marginal difference in the magnitudes.